 Creating a room just for your cat can be a good approach.
 It creates a home within a home and has all the comforts kitty needs, including food, litter, a bed, and toys.
 This can become a safe haven in any spare room that doesn't get a lot of normal traffic.
 It's not off-limits to people, of course, but can offer comfort to your cat.

 At first, you can keep the door closed until kitty adapts to its surroundings.
 After a while, open the door and let it explore the rest of the house at its own pace.
-This may be at night when everyone's asleep and that's okay.
+This may be at night when everyone's asleep and that's OK.
 You can also leave a bowl of treats in another room to encourage your cat to explore more often and close off potential hiding spots.

 Don't Force It